GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.00.37

+Added options `group <RegularExpression>` and `ou|org|orgunit <RegularExpression>` to `gam print|show policies` that causes GAM to only display policies whose group email address or OU path match the `<RegularExpression>`.

+Updated `gam get|update|delete contactphotos` to use the People API for domain shared contact photos as Google has deprecated the Domain Shared Contacts API for these commands.
+Unfortunately, the People API fails with `gam update|delete contactphotos`.

 ### 7.00.36

 Updated `gam print chromeapps` to correct a trap caused by an API change.